If you comply with their request, you are guilty of discriminatory practices.

 The advertisement must include the affiliate broker's firm name.

-In real estate advertising, it is essential for licensed affiliate brokers to include their firm name to comply with legal and ethical standards.
-This requirement ensures that the advertising is transparent and allows consumers to identify the firm responsible for the services offered.
+In real estate advertising, it is essential for licensed affiliate brokers to include their firm name to ensure clarity and compliance with regulatory standards.
+This requirement protects consumers by providing them with a clear indication of the brokerage responsible for the services offered.

 A) name.

-While the individual name of the affiliate broker is important, it is not a mandatory requirement in all advertisements.
-The focus is on the firm name to ensure that consumers are aware of the brokerage under which the affiliate operates, thereby promoting accountability.
+While the individual name of the affiliate broker may be included in advertisements, it is not a mandatory requirement.
+The focus on the firm name ensures that consumers can identify the brokerage associated with the advertisement, which is crucial for accountability and professionalism in real estate transactions.

 C) license number.